bismuthfoundation/hypernode/crontab/readme.md

 - hn_instance.py run once, was ok, stopped
 - all hypernode screens closed, the cron will handle them.

-- if your python setup is non standard, but then you know, you may have to edit the "python3" invocation command within cron1.py script.
+- If your python setup is non standard, but then you know, you may have to edit the "python3" invocation command within cron1.py script.

 ## What does that do?